bennettoxford/kissh/README.md

 To do so safely, you should temporarily re-connect with agent forwarding enabled (`ssh -A ...`), then exit and go back to regular non-forwarded ssh connection afterwards.

+## This project

+We use docker to simulate a system to run on.

+To run all tests:

+    make test

+To run specific test:

+    make tests/basic.sh

+To run test and drop into shell after run:

+    make tests/basic.sh DEBUG=1